jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 H(y) = \sum_i y_i \log \frac{1}{y_i} = -\sum_i y_i \log y_{i}
 $$

-The string needs 1.5 bit per character.
-0 represents 'c', 01 for 'a' and 10 for 'b' and the average bit to represent the string is $$ 0.25 x 2 x 2 + 1 x 0.5 = 1.5 $$.
+The string "abcc" needs 1.5 bit per character.
+Here is our encoding scheme: 0 represents 'c', 01 for 'a' and 10 for 'b' and the average bit to represent the string is $$ 0.25 \cdot 2 \cdot 2 + 1 \cdot 0.5 = 1.5 $$.
 ```python
 b = -( 0.25 * math.log2(0.25) + 0.25 * math.log2(0.25) + 0.5 * math.log2(0.5) )   # 1.5 bit
 ```

-Entropy is also a measure of randomness.
-A fair dice has the most randomness with even distribution of outcomes.
+Entropy is also a measure of randomness (disorder).
+A fair dice, comparing with a biased dice, has more randomness with even distribution of outcomes.
 A biased dice is more predictable and therefore less entropy.
-In entropy, randomness needs more bits to represent the information and consider process more information.
+In entropy, randomness means more information since it requires more bits to represent the information.
+It needs more time to descibe the details inside a messy room.

 ```python
 b = -(1.0 * math.log2(1.0))                           # 0
 b = -(0.5 * math.log2(0.5) + 0.5 * math.log2(0.5)  )  # 1 bit: 0 for head 1 for tail.
 ```

-#### Cross entropy
+#### Cross entropy cost function

 $$
 H(y, \hat{y}) = \sum_i y_i \log \frac{1}{\hat{y}_i} = -\sum_i y_i \log \hat{y}_i
 $$

-Cross entropy is the amount of bits to encode y but use the $$ \hat{y} $$ distribution to compute the encode scheme.
-If both distribution is not the same, the cross entropy is always higher since you are not using the most optimized method to encode the information.
+Cross entropy is the amount of bits to encode y but use the $$ \hat{y} $$ distribution to compute the encode scheme.The cross entropy is always higher than entropy until both are the same.
+You need more bits to encode the information if you use a less optimized scheme.
+In a probabilitic model, we make predictions with probabilities.
+This acts as a distribution of what we may predict $$ hat{y} $$.
+(88% chance a school bus, 8% chance a truck and 4% chance an airplane.)

 #### KL Divergence: